eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ### `xps_session`

-An `xps_sesion` instance is created in the previously mentioned `listener_connection_handler()` function at the same time a new client connection is accepted.
+An `xps_session` instance is created in the previously mentioned `listener_connection_handler()` function at the same time a new client connection is accepted.
 The session instance is the orchestrator that handles the client requests.
 It will parse the incoming bytes from the client TCP connection using the `xps_http` module.
 Based on the parsed HTTP request, the session instance will lookup the configuration to determine whether it should serve a file or reverse proxy the request.
 On deciding, an `xps_file` instance or an `xps_upstream` instance is created and attached using `xps_pipe` to the session instance.
 Then the bytes flow between the _client_ and corresponding _file_ or _upstream server_ through the _session_ instance.

 ### `xps_http`